RAIMA16/hello-world/README.md

 Hi everyone,

 Raima here,I like travelling and exploring new ideas(life is very short & have to be enjoyed!)
-I've had sandwiches from a lot of places!!.Sounds crazy
+I've had sandwiches from a lot of places!!.Sounds crazy right?
+Rock and fun giggles..